geoel/SupermarketKata/NOTES.md

 - "3 items" means 3 items of the same product or could be mix and match?
 - assuming I have no offers like: "if basket is worth more than 100 GBP, you get 10% off".
 But adding different DisountService implementations are possible and possibly even chaining
+- need to check the scale of big decimals
+- refactor exceptions
+- add a converter items to products and extract that from Basket